Nominate Your Community Hero Today!

-This year’s focus of the Eastburn Community Service Award highlights a local hero who has gone above and beyond during the coronavirus pandemic and/or following the destruction of Hurricane Ida.
-Communities everywhere have seen extraordinary medical professionals, first responders, volunteers, community leaders, local business owners and employees, essential workers and everyday people who have been working tirelessly to make a difference.
+The Eastburn Community Service Award highlights a local hero who has gone above in the Greater Coatesville community.
+Communities everywhere have seen extraordinary medical professionals, first responders, volunteers, community leaders, local business owners and employees, essential workers, and everyday people who have been working tirelessly to make a difference.
 Thousands in our local community are dealing with an immeasurable level of suffering and massive disruption to their daily lives.
-We are celebrating our local unsung heroes and want to hear their impact in the greater Coatesville area!
+We are celebrating our local unsung heroes and want to hear their impact!

 Priority will be given to those who:

 - Serve on the frontlines as a first responder (healthcare professional, law enforcement officers, paramedics, fire and EMT personnel, 911 communication operator, etc.),